 - 15. The rules contained in this Part shall apply as minimum provisions for incorporation into any Coalition Agreement to be made or adopted by political parties in opposition ("Opposition Coalition of Political Parties"). - 16.
 After a general election, the parliamentary party leader of the political party in the Opposition Coalition of Political Parties with the highest number of seats in Parliament shall be the Leader of the Opposition Coalition of Political Parties ("Opposition Leader") and, be recommended as Leader of Opposition in accordance with section 66 of the Constitution. - 17.
-Where two or more political parties in the Opposition Coalition of Political Parties have the highest and equal number of seats in Parliament, the members of Parliament of the Opposition Coalition of Political Parties shall either agree by consensus or elect by secret ballot, the parliamentary party leader to become the Opposition Leader. - 18.
-The Opposition Coalition of Political Parties shall have an executive body ("Opposition Coalition Executive") comprising the Opposition Leader and nominated members of Parliament of the political parties and where necessary, other members as may be agreed to by leaders of the political parties to the Coalition.
+Where two or more political parties in the Opposition Coalition of Political Parties have the highest and equal number of seats in Parliament, the members of Parliament of the Opposition Coalition of Political Parties shall either agree by consensus or elect by secret ballot, the parliamentary party leader to become the Opposition Leader t

+- 18. The Opposition Coalition of Political Parties shall have an executive body ("Opposition Coalition Executive") comprising the Opposition Leader and nominated members of Parliament of the political parties and where necessary, other members as may be agreed to by leaders of the political parties to the Coalition.
 The Opposition Coalition Executive shall have the executive functions over the Opposition Coalition of Political Parties and be deemed the governing body of the Opposition Coalition of Political Parties. - 19.
-The Leader of the Opposition shall be the chairman of the Opposition Coalition Executive and may appoint a Deputy Chairman and a Secretary. - 20. (a) The Leader of Opposition shall, in consultation with the Opposition Coalition Executive, recommend to the Speaker of Parliament, members of Parliament in the Opposition Coalition
+The Leader of the Opposition shall be the Chairman of the Opposition Coalition Executive and may appoint a Deputy Chairman and a Secretary. - 20. (a) The Leader of Opposition shall, in consultation with the Opposition Coalition Executive, appoint Opposition Spokespersons on different portfolios.

-- of Political Parties to be appointed as Opposition Spokespersons on different portfolios.
-Opposition Spokespersons shall be appropriately remunerated by the State. - (b) The number of Opposition Spokespersons shall be determined by the Speaker of Parliament, in consultation with the Leader of Opposition and only once during the life of Parliament, which shall be after the general election and within reasonable time after the appointment of the Leader of Opposition. - (c) The Leader of Opposition in consultation with the Public Service Commission may appoint up to seven staff to support the operation of the Opposition and the Office of the Leader of Opposition. - 21.
+- (b) The Leader of Opposition in consultation with the Public Service Commission may appoint up to seven staff to support the operation of the Opposition and the Office of the Leader of Opposition. - 21.
 In assigning responsibilities to members in Opposition Coalition, the Leader of the Opposition shall consult the Opposition Coalition Executive. - 22.
 Where a political party in the Opposition Coalition or the Opposition Coalition Executive wishes to replace the Leader of Opposition, the political party or the executive shall give no less than ten days notice to the Leader of Opposition specifying the grievances or complaints.
 Upon receipt of the notice, the Leader of Opposition shall convene a meeting of the Opposition Coalition Executive, within seven days, to deliberate on the matters stated in the notice. - 23.
 For the purposes of paragraph 22, the Leader of Opposition shall be given fair and reasonable opportunity to respond to grievances or complaints.
 The Leader of Opposition shall be present when the Opposition Coalition Executive is making deliberations on and delivering its decision.
 The Opposition Coalition Executive may appoint a panel of three members of the Opposition Coalition to investigate the grievances or complaints and prepare and submit a report to the executive body which will hear and determine the grievances or complaints. - 24.
-At any meeting held under paragraph 22, where the Leader of Opposition is not present when a decision is made, the political party with the highest number of seats shall appoint one amongst its executive to preside at that meeting.

-- 25. If a political party to the Opposition Coalition changes its parliamentary party leader and that person is the Leader of Opposition, the Opposition Coalition shall recommend to the Speaker that the Governor-General be advised - (a) to remove the Leader of Opposition from office; and - (b) to appoint the new parliamentary party leader of the political party as Leader of Opposition.
+At any meeting held under paragraph 22, where the Leader of Opposition is not present when a decision is made, the political party with the highest number of seats shall appoint one amongst its executive to preside at that meeting. - 25.
+If a political party to the Opposition Coalition changes its parliamentary party leader and that person is the Leader of Opposition, the Opposition Coalition shall recommend to the Speaker that the Governor-General be advised - (a) to remove the Leader of Opposition from office; and - (b) to appoint the new parliamentary party leader of the political party as Leader of Opposition.